-This page features the Christmas message from the Bishop of Burnley, Rt Rev Philip North.
-It was recorded at Blackburn Cathedral.
+This page features the Christmas message from the Bishop of Lancaster, Rt Rev Dr Jill Duff.

-Bishop Philip's message is also available to read on this page and to view and share on social media now via YouTube.
+Bishop Jill's message is also available to read on this page and to view and share on social media now via YouTube.
 Click above for the video.

 Below you will also find a downloadable Word file and pdf file of the message.